jpn--/python-for-transportation-modeling/course-content/starting/environments.rst

 command, and a bit unwieldy to use.
 Fortunately, you can instead just describe the environment you want to create in a YAML file instead of doing so on the command line.
-To do so, you would get or create a YAML file that looks something like this:
+To do so, you would get or create a YAML file named 'my_environment.yml' that looks something like this:

 .. code-block:: yaml